NFL Rumors: Buccaneers To Trade OJ Howard After Acquiring Rob Gronkowski

 The Tampa Bay Buccaneers now have a plethora of talented players on offense, but they’re not going to be able to keep all of them.
 After the unexpected trade for Rob Gronkowski, the Bucs have another extremely talented tight end who could fetch them help at other positions.
 Rumors are starting to swirl that O.J.
 Howard is going to end up on the trading block within the next week.

 Tampa Bay’s offense was looking quite dangerous with the free-agent signing of Tom Brady, but Gronk’s arrival completely changes the landscape.
 With Cameron Brate also on the Bucs’ roster, the trade with the New England Patriots likely signals an end to Howard’s time with the team.

-Greg Auman of The Athletic is reporting that Howard’s availability to other teams is going to happen soon.
-In return, the Buccaneers could get the most for Howard at an overloaded position.
+Brate has more experience in the league and has been more consistent in staying on the field for 16 games a season, which means Tampa will likely pair him alongside Gronkowski.

 Lombardi says he was told by a league source that Bucs are trying to trade O.J.
 Howard: "I think Howard's got a great name, but I think there's an instinctive issue going on.
 I think he's going to be available."
 Said he wouldn't be surprised if he's traded next week.
 (28:30 mark) https://t.co/BtsoLD5Fjv